willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 - 6 ply : ~ 243s / 4m 3s
 - 7 ply : ~ 7,290s / 2hrs 1m 30s
 - 8 ply : ~ 218,700s / 60hrs 45m

+##### Memory Requirements

+Memory requirements are small for this project due to the algorithms used only usually keeping one branch of a search tree in memory at any one time.
+Most modern systems now, usually having giga bytes of RAM, will even not have any problems housing the entire transposition table aswell depending on the depth of the search used.
+(Search - Chessprogramming wiki, 2022)

 #### Board Representation
 There are many ways to approach the board representation in this project such as: